The CAPSI Local election takes place in mid February with council turnover occurring every March

 - Respond to two pre-determined questions from the outgoing member of council

-Candidate applications are due on November 24th, 2017 by 5:00PM PST.
+Candidate applications are due in mid February.
 Late applications will not be accepted.

 Congratulations on your decision to become a candidate for a position on CAPSI National.
 Outlined below are instructions that applicants are recommended to follow to ensure a full understanding of the position and the submission of a complete elections package.

 - Review the CAPSI Operating Manual, paying appropriate attention to the position portfolio you are running for and the elections procedure.
 The most recent version of the CAPSI Operating Manual can be located on the CAPSI website.

 - Review the goals of the current position holder on the CAPSI website.
 If you are a candidate for the IPSF Liaison, President Elect, or Vice President Communications, it is recommended that you review the goals for each position.

 - Contact your local representatives to alert them of your intentions to run for the position.
 Direct any questions related to the election process or related to CAPSI as a whole to the CAPSI National Executive Secretary or your local representative.

 - Contact the current position holder in order to ask questions, obtain position specifics, and gain insight and understanding into short and long-term goals for the position.
 If you are a candidate for the IPSF Liaison, President Elect, or Vice President Communications, it is recommended that you contact each position holder.